- Date : 03/05/2018

 How much does it cost?

 The good thing about third party car insurance is that it is very cheap.
-For example, if you go for a comprehensive car insurance for a mid segment car (which covers own damage along with third party liability), it will cost you in the range of Rs.
+For example, if you go for comprehensive car insurance for a mid-segment car (which covers own damage along with third party liability), it will cost you in the range of Rs.
 10,000- Rs.12,000.
-However, if you buy only a third party liability cover, it will come in less than Rs.
-1,000, which is a small fraction of overall cover.
-Also, since third party cover is mandated by law, you’ll not find a differential pricing between different insures and premium will be more or less the same irrespective of the insurer you choose.
+However, only third party liability premium is less than Rs.
+1000, which is a small fraction of overall cover.
+Also, since third party cover is mandated by law, you’ll not find a differential pricing between different insurers and premium will be more or less the same irrespective of the insurer you choose.

 Before you purchase a third party insurance cover, make sure your insurer is registered with the Insurance & Regulatory Authority of India (IRDA).